JuliaFolwark/plant_LINEX/README.md

 To utilize the content of this repository effectively, please follow these instructions:

-* **PMN Parser**:
+**PMN Parser**:

-** **Preperation:** Ensure you have the contents of the "PMN_parser" folder.
+* **Preperation:** Ensure you have the contents of the "PMN_parser" folder.
 Install the necessary dependencies listed in the "requirements.txt" file.
-** **Execution**:Use the "pmn_file_parser.py" script to generate curated PMN database files.
+* **Execution**:Use the "pmn_file_parser.py" script to generate curated PMN database files.
 Please note that you will need to adjust the file paths within the script to match your local setup and provide the path to the database files.
 For guidance, refer to the annotations within the code.

-* **pLINEX**:
+**pLINEX**:

-** **Importing adjusted pLINEX**: The package named "linex2" must be imported into your Python site-packages.
+* **Importing adjusted pLINEX**: The package named "linex2" must be imported into your Python site-packages.
 This package includes the PMN database files.
 The PMN parser does not need to be executed beforehand unless you want to use a new version of the database, in which case you should update the package accordingly.
-** **Using the pLINEX Web Tool**:Navigate to the linex package, which contains the modified web tool for pLINEX.
+* **Using the pLINEX Web Tool**:Navigate to the linex package, which contains the modified web tool for pLINEX.
 Enter the "lipid_network_project" directory and run "start_linex.sh".
 Open your web browser and navigate to localhost:7000 to access the web tool.
 The web tool can then be used as described in the LINEX2 documentation.
 Note that only LINEX2 has been modified for pLINEX; the example data has not been updated and should not be used.
 If you need to close the web application, ensure that all processes associated with LINEX are terminated.
 Run stop_linex.sh to identify and stop the relevant processes.
 This step is crucial to ensure that the tool can be restarted without issues in future sessions.

 ### Publication
-If you use this package, please cite:
+If you use this package, please cite, since this package is based on the LINEX2 tool:

 Rose and Koehler et al. "**Lipid network and moiety analysis for revealing enzymatic dysregulation and mechanistic alterations from lipidomics data**", _Briefings in Bioinformatics_ **2023**, bbac572; doi: [https://doi.org/10.1093/bib/bbac572](https://doi.org/10.1093/bib/bbac572)